21zz/bitburner-scripts/README.md

    * Check for payload currently running
      * Success -> Kill running payload
    * Check for existence of payload
-     * Success -> remove file from server
+     * Success -> Remove file from server
    * SCP payload to server
    * Calculate to get max number of threads
    * Execute payload on target